fdazen/fda-documentation/housekeeping.md

 3. **Dirty**: Room is currently rented but needs action from Houssekeepers.

 4. **Dirty Vacant**: Room is not currently rented, it needs full operations from housekeeping.

+5. **Dirty Departing**: Room is due to check-out on the current day.

 {{site.data.alerts.note}} It is currently not possible to add or edit an Housekeeping Status.   {{site.data.alerts.end}}